adambard/learnxinyminutes-docs/javascript.html.markdown

 } else if (count == 4) {
     // evaluated if count is 4
 } else {
-    // evaluated if it's not either
+    // evaluated if it's not either 3 or 4
 }

 // As does while.